 There is indeed a significant difference between the Certified Humane Free-Range standard that our family farms produce to and the "cage-free" label that you're seeing more and more in the marketplace.
 (The quotations around cage-free are there because, as you will see, it's quite misleading).
 That difference has everything to do with outdoor access.
 To put it simply, cage-free hens generally have no access to the outdoors, whereas free range hens spend their days in the fresh air and sunshine.
 Now that you know the basic difference between the two lifestyles, let's take a closer look at what free-range and cage-free really mean.

-Most people would reasonably assume cage-free to mean “no cages.”
+Most people would reasonably assume cage-free to mean "no cages."
 But the term is not backed by any regulated USDA or FDA standards (free range is defined by the USDA).
 So what does cage-free actually mean?
 Egg producers are left to define the term for themselves.
-And as you might expect, the gigantic factory farms that have always brought you conventional eggs laid by hens imprisoned in tiny floor-to-ceiling battery cages are now either converting these same factories to massive “cage-free” warehouses or building new ones, as you can see in the photo above.
+And as you might expect, the gigantic factory farms that have always brought you conventional eggs laid by hens imprisoned in tiny floor-to-ceiling battery cages are now either converting these same factories to massive "cage-free" warehouses or building new ones.

-And what is going into all of these “cage-free” egg factories?
+And what is going into all of these "cage-free" egg factories?
 You guessed it: cages.
 Bigger, more complex cages than before, but cages nonetheless, with no doors to the outside.
-The “farm” depicted in the above photo is expected to produce 1.5 million eggs per day.
-Compare that to a family farm with a flock of just 10-15,000 hens.
+A typical cage-free "farm" is expected to produce 1.5 million eggs per day.
+Compare that to a family farm producing just a tiny fraction of that number.
 As you can imagine, the difference in quality of life for those hens is staggering.